aphan1982/homework_2/README.md

 # homework_2

 //OVERVIEW//
     This contains the homework assignment 2:Responsive Portfolio.
 The reset of CSS styles is resolved via Bootstrap's framework presets.
+Most of the content in <p> tags is there merely as placeholder data: it needs to be fleshed out.

 //PAGE STRUCTURE//
     • index.html--Landing page, containing navigation and image links to other portions of the website.
 It appears as an "About Me" section.
 Subordinate to index.html are: